2.15. Async runtime

 SQBool sqasync::has_pending(HSQUIRRELVM v)

-SQTrue iff the runtime has work it can drive forward on its own (step queue or inbox non-empty).
+SQTrue iff the runtime has work it can drive forward on its own (step queue or inbox non-empty, or a deferred unhandled-fault sweep pending).
 Returns SQFalse when the runtime is not bound.

-A task parked on an unsettled Promise does not count here: the runtime cannot wake it on its own, only the producer that started the work (timer, in-flight HTTP, eventbus, …) can, by calling resolve_promise / reject_promise.
+A task parked on an unsettled Future does not count here: the runtime cannot wake it on its own, only the producer that started the work (timer, in-flight HTTP, eventbus, …) can, by calling future_resolve (or future_throw for a worker-thread bug).
 A drain loop that only checks has_pending will therefore exit too soon while such producers still have work to deliver - OR the check with whatever in-flight signals you already track for them:

 while (sqasync::has_pending(v) || timers.has_due() || http_in_flight)